McKinsey Solve Game: 13 Tips to Ace this Test

 2. Complete the technical check and select a starting window for taking the test as soon as possible.
 The technical check won’t start the game, and if you have a technical problem, you want to know about it and solve it before taking the test.
 Also, there’s a limit on the number of people who can play the McKinsey Solve Game simultaneously, and openings can fill up.

 3. Take time to understand the instructions.
 The Solve Game is not simple.
 The amount of data you’ll be given may feel overwhelming.
 But the 70-minute time limit for the game doesn’t start until after you finish the tutorial, so make sure you understand the instructions before you begin the game.
+Maximize the tutorial period by attempting to anticipate the mini-game’s objectives and crafting a general approach before starting the game itself.

 4. Make sure you understand the objectives of each task.
 You need to plan for how to “win” at each task before you start it to make effective choices.
 For example, in the ecosystem game, you need to know the eating rules/calorie requirements.

 5. Take good notes.
 Keep track of important information and use the data to make decisions.
+Use scrap paper or, ideally, an extra computer for notes and to help with computations.

 6. Prioritize and don’t get lost in the details.
 There is a lot of data provided in the assessment.
 Focus on the big picture to ensure you don’t get lost in the details.